StavrosSar/Exam-performance-clusters/README.md

 * Pie charts of average scores by cluster
 * Bar plots of number of schools in each cluster
 * Intersection of school names between two clusters

-**License**

-This script is licensed under the MIT License.
-Please see the LICENSE file for details.

-**Acknowledgments**

-This script is based on the 2012 SAT Results dataset, which is publicly available from the College Board website.